How Does Tinfoil Compare to Apple Private Cloud Compute?

 Trust can be evaluated in multiple ways: the number of trusted parties, the size of the trusted code base, or the types of attacks considered.
 This means that different solutions are not strictly ordered.
 Nevertheless, we can roughly compare them to one another.

-But first, let’s pop up a level and consider the setting that Tinfoil operates in.
-Tinfoil is a cloud computing setup, which means we have some guest software (a function, a process, or an entire virtual machine) that is running on a host machine.
+To make this discussion easier to follow, let’s first pop up one level and consider the setting that Tinfoil operates in.
+Tinfoil is a cloud computing setup, which means we have some guest software (a function, a process, or an entire virtual machine) that is running on top of a host machine.
 This host machine includes all the privileged software to orchestrate, isolate, and manage the guest software.

-Trusted execution environments have a long history, dating back twenty years with several academic proposals1 and the development of the Trusted Platform Module (TPM).
-The end goal was always the same: to enforce the privacy and integrity of a piece of software, even in the presence of an “attacker” controlling the host.
-In this threat model, the attacker controls the entire privileged software stack (operating systems, hypervisor, etc.) as well as the host machine itself.
+Secure hardware enclaves have a long history that stretches back two decades, with several academic proposals1 and the development of the Trusted Platform Module (TPM).
+The overarching goal has remained the same: to guarantee the privacy and integrity of a piece of software, even in the presence of an attacker controlling the host.
+In this malicious‑host threat model, the adversary controls the entire privileged software stack: operating system, hypervisor, firmware, and the physical machine itself.
 This is an extremely strong threat model unmatched by any other isolation primitives.
-For instance, process-isolation or virtualization protects a workload from other process or VMs but not from the host.
+For instance, process-isolation or virtualization protects a workload from other processes or VMs but not from the host.
 Sandboxes or classic containers add extra isolation to protect the host from untrusted guests.
-TEEs are a step up from this: they protect the guest from a malicious host.2
+Secure enclaves are a step up from this: they also protect the guest from a malicious host.2

 An important assumption here is that the mini-hypervisor is trusted.
-Apple and AWS probably have the resources to tailor and harden these key pieces of software.
-Nevertheless, at the time of writing, while Apple offers the option to inspect corresponding binaries, both projects remains closed source.4
+Apple and AWS likely have the resources to tailor and harden these key pieces of software.
+Nevertheless, at the time of writing, while Apple offers the option to inspect corresponding binaries, both projects remain closed source.4

 Despite this lack of code transparency, the Nitro hypervisor has a pristine history when it comes to security.
 The AWS team is reputed for leveraging a modular architecture which enables formal verification at scale.
-Moreover, the Nitro hypervisor also enforces isolation between EC2 instances and the rest of the AWS infrastructure.
-For these reasons, we picked Nitro enclave as our underlying TEE to build our lightweight Tinfoil Dev environment.
+Among other things, the Nitro hypervisor also enforces isolation between EC2 instances and the rest of the AWS infrastructure.

-Nevertheless, in these existing solutions, the guest memory is not encrypted, Apple and AWS's trust assumptions suffer from closed ecosystems where trust cannot be easily distributed, and despite Apple leveraging some remote attestation mechanism, code transparency is limited and no mechanisms exist to match open source code with what the end-client sees.
+Nevertheless, in these existing solutions, the guest memory is not encrypted; Apple and AWS's trust assumptions suffer from closed ecosystems where trust cannot be easily distributed, and despite Apple leveraging some remote attestation mechanism, code transparency is limited: there is no way to verify that the running binary matches published open‑source code.

-However, when it comes to Tinfoil Prod, we want stronger guarantees.
-In contrast to these existing solutions, Tinfoil provides client-side verifiability against the open source code and encrypts all memory at all times.
+In contrast to these existing solutions, Tinfoil provides client-side verifiability against open source code and encrypts all memory at all times.

-Starting in 2015 with Intel SGX, we saw the introduction of TEE mechanisms fully implemented in hardware which make it possible to reduce the amount of trusted code.
-These hardware mechanisms add an extra layer of security by encrypting the guest memory, so it is not accessible to the (now untrusted) hypervisor, nor to a physical attacker that could access the DRAM.5 This protects against entire new classes of attacks.
-While no system is ever perfectly secure,6 hardware TEEs provide the strongest level of guest isolation and security available in cloud computing today.7
+Starting in 2015 with Intel SGX, we saw the introduction of isolation mechanisms fully implemented in hardware which make it possible to reduce the amount of trusted code.
+These hardware mechanisms add an extra layer of security by encrypting the guest memory, so it is not accessible to the (now untrusted) hypervisor, nor to a physical attacker that could access the DRAM.5 This protects against entirely new classes of attacks.
+While no system is ever perfectly secure,6 hardware-based secure enclaves provide the strongest level of guest isolation and security available today.7

-NVIDIAs latests GPUs, the Hopper and Blackwell architectures, are equipped with confidential computing capabilities.
-This means they can be configured to extend a TEE with computational ressources sufficient to run the largest AI models with negligible performance overhead.
-GPU memory is encrypted, as is the connection with the TEE8.
+NVIDIA's latest GPUs, the Hopper and Blackwell architectures, are equipped with confidential computing capabilities.
+This means they can be configured to extend a CPU-only enclave with computational resources needed to run the largest AI models with negligible performance overhead.
+GPU memory is encrypted, as is the connection with the CPU secure enclave.8

-Our Tinfoil Prod platform uses a combination of hardware-based TEEs (AMD SEV-SNP and Intel TDX) and NVIDIA GPUs with confidential computing enabled.
-It removes any trust assumption in an hypervisor and encrypt guest memory.
-This makes Tinfoil Prod provide stronger security guarantees compared to Tinfoil Dev by providing the best-possible guest isolation in the cloud.
+At Tinfoil, our platform uses a combination of hardware-based secure enclaves (AMD SEV-SNP and Intel TDX) and NVIDIA GPUs with confidential computing enabled.
+It removes any trust assumption in the hypervisor and encrypts guest memory.

 Usability: Finding the Right Abstraction

-First, hardware enclaves like SGX only offered a bare metal environment for developers.
+As we already mentioned, early hardware enclaves like SGX only offered a bare metal environment for developers.
 No syscalls, no runtime, no libc!
-This made SGX difficult to use, and despite efforts to improve developers experience through better OS support,10 it failed to achieve widespread adoption.
+This made SGX difficult to use, and despite efforts to improve developers' experience through better OS support,10 it failed to achieve widespread adoption.
 Other abstractions saw more success, such as trusted VMs or confidential computing as provided by Azure and other major clouds.
 Here the abstraction matches normal VMs, giving customers SSH access to a guest VM with an extra layer of protection against the host machine and the cloud provider.
 Nevertheless, when looking at deploying private AI applications where only the end-user should ever have access to their data, this abstraction is somewhat of a mismatch.
-The application providers only have access to the guest, which makes it difficult for them to manage their application while guaranteeing they cannot access their user’s data.
+The application provider has access to the guest, which makes it difficult for them to guarantee they cannot access their users' data.
+These platforms also often rely on attestation services hosted by the cloud provider.
+These closed source services add back trust assumptions on the cloud providers, making it more difficult to tell a simple security story.

 Private-AI as a Service

-With Tinfoil, we provide a new abstraction that is tailored to deploy AI applications: developers simply need to select a model, add some logic to connect it to generic (but privacy-preserving) capabilities such as memory, evaluation. or telemetry, and then get to deploy their AI service with the guarantee that the Tinfoil endpoints are private, stateless, and that only the end-user will ever have access to their personal data.
-We believe this service model is to AI applications, what function-as-a-service has been to cloud computing: a native abstraction that directly fits the use case and simplifies many complex problems, starting, in our case, with user privacy.
+Then they can deploy their AI service with the guarantee that the Tinfoil endpoints are private, stateless, and that only the end-user will ever have access to their personal data.
+We believe this service model is to AI applications what function-as-a-service has been to cloud computing: a native abstraction that directly fits the use case and simplifies many complex problems, starting, in our case, with user privacy.

-In summary, we’ve developed an entire platform and AI stack to make it easier than ever to use trusted execution environments with the “right” abstraction to deploy private AI applications.
-We do so by leveraging hardware-based TEEs that guarantee the strongest levels of guest isolation available in the cloud.
-Beyond isolation, we use a series of mechanisms to reduce trust and make it possible for the end-users to verify these security guarantees on the fly.11
+In summary, we’ve developed an entire platform and AI stack to make it easier than ever to use secure hardware enclaves with the “right” abstraction to deploy private AI applications.
+We do so by leveraging hardware-based mechanisms available in modern GPUs and CPUs that guarantee the strongest levels of guest isolation available in the cloud.
+Beyond isolation, we use a series of techniques to reduce trust and make it possible for the end-users to verify these security guarantees on the fly.11

 Footnotes